-This project explores new methods to prevent racism and antisemittism among young people.
+This artistic research project explores new methods to prevent racism and antisemittism among young people.

-Transposingworkshop- based methodology from the pilot project, the pilot built on the Jewish tradition of commemoration through stones and took place in Lodz, Poland.
+Transposing workshop- based methodology from the pilot project, that focuses on the Jewish tradition of commemoration through stones the pilot was developed in Lodz, Poland.
 Participants in workshops receive small parcels at the workshop entrance.
 Unwrapping the paper, instructions and agreement of consent is found on the inside, as well as an individual number.
 The instructions informs how the participants may contribute to the unveiling of information about Holocaust victims, and gives instructions for procedure: To grasp the stone and feel it becoming warm inside the palm.
 To make a drawing on the inside of the paper.
 To pay notice to the number which corresponds to a list on the wall.
 Here individual information is provided: The name, age, gender and home address of the person commemorated.
 A name tag is provided to the stone and placed on a map.
 Participants may then photograph the stone and publish on social media using hashtags.
 The drawings and the stones remain in the property of the researchers and will be used for exhibitions and other relevant purposes.
 An anonymous user experience survey is the final stage of the workshop.

 The project investigates new approaches of commemorating though drawing/illustration, as well as relation between object and participant (Moniker, 2016) and discusses memory and object (Jenkins, 2018).
 The exploration of the viewer as illustrator and objects as illustration is the expected outcome.

 The project is a cooperation between Falstadsenteret and professor Hilde Kramer, Faculty of Fine Art, Music and Design at the University of Bergen.
 Project leader is Sebastian Klein, Head of Education at Falstadsenteret.
 During the first symposium of the project on 19th of October 2020 he gives a presentation